canlasnicole/Application_Programming-/README.md

 ## Learning Philosophy

-Studying Big Data abroad has taught me that consistency is the most important factor—whether mastering Python or learning the Korean language.
+Studying Big Data abroad has taught me that consistency is the most important factor, whether mastering Python or learning the Korean language.
 I approach every bug, error, and data discrepancy not as a roadblock, but as a crucial analytical challenge and an opportunity for professional growth.

 ---